e-zk/site/about.md

 ## About this site

 On here I blog about *nix, security, books, and anything I feel like really.
-My writing varies greatly in tone and prose.

 This site is a static one; running on [OpenBSD](https://openbsd.org/), [httpd and relayd](https://bsd.plumbing/).
 Content is generated from Markdown by [shite](https://git.zakaria.org/shite/file/README.html).